m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 The sender uses acknowledgements from the receiver to clock the retransmission of new data.

-Suppose the sender’s window is four packets.
+Suppose the sender's window is four packets.

 ![](https://assets.omscs.io/F4A84FD2-7D9A-413E-B55E-710C8B1BB0FD.png)